apify/apify-docs/content/academy/pro_apify_scraper_development/apify_api_and_client.md

 ## [](#next) Next up

 Wow, you've learned a whole lot so far.
-The next lesson will surely be released soon, as we release new lessons as we write them, so stay tuned!
+The next lesson will be released as soon as it's written, so stay tuned!